theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 ## Executive MBA: Digital Leadership - Green Microelectronics

 As part of my teaching at TU Graz, I contribute to the Executive MBA in Digital and Green Transition.
-I teach within the modules **Digital & Green Economy** and **Digital Strategies & Business Modelling**, focusing on digital transformation, data-driven value creation, servitization, platform dynamics, and strategic business model change.
+I teach within the modules **Digital & Green Economy** and **Digital Strategies & Business Modelling**.
+Digital and Green Economy focuses on the digital and green transformation, data-driven value creation, servitization, platform dynamics.
+Digital Strategies and Business Modelling focuses on value proposition, filling out their first business model canvas and learning about the 45 patterns of sustainable business models.
+I ask them to go out and search their for their own examples of the patterns they were assigned and then present them in class.
+We then work on a design challenge in small groups and identidy relevant patterns and build a prototype.

 From a teaching perspective, I value the executive education setting because it combines conceptual input, case-based discussion, simulation-based learning, and transfer to participants’ own organizational contexts.
 Participants bring substantial professional experience, which makes it possible to connect theoretical frameworks directly to strategic transformation challenges.